advice

 Becoming a successful freelancer—in any field—requires thought and planning.
 Running a solo practice can be a challenge, but I think I can help.
 Here are twelve things I have learned in leading a solo practice for 20-some years.

-1. Know Your Motivation
+1. Know your motivation

 Are you motivated by the freedom to select clients and projects, focus on a distinct niche, do hybrid/remote work, lifestyle flexibility, or other reasons?